ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Add internal notes on invoices (account.move) to be used later by sales / pickings
 #.
 Show the "Reversal of" field always, like the origin field, not matter if the field is set or not or the type of account.move.
 #.
 Add filter by vat in the partners list views.
 #.
+Allow to disable the hash in the journal to restrict entries deletion.
+#.
 This replace original odoo wizard for changing currency on an invoice with serveral improvements:

    * Preview and allow to change the rate thats is going to be used.